UMD-INST377/Group-Project-Base/README.md

 1. Clone the chose repository through the Terminal or the GitHub Desktop Application
 2. Open the repository within VSCode and open a terminal
 3. Within the terminal type npm install
+4. The application should be ready to be used
 ## How to run your application on a server
+1. Open the repository and a terminal
+2. Type npm start within the terminal
+3. If working correctly, go to http://localhost:3000/

 ## How to run any tests you have written for your software